background

 The hope is the same as with part one: that this experience keeps circulating long after launch—sparking debate, inspiring brand teams, and demonstrating what's possible when editorial rigor meets experimental web design.

-What media and fashion brands can learn from this project.
+What media and fashion brands can learn.

 Interactive editorial is the new white paper